 Clustering cells into “metacells”

 A typical step in single-cell sequencing analyses is to group cells into clusters based on similar expression profiles.
 The appropriate method for this clustering often depends on the dataset's specifics and the research question at hand.
-However, a common challenge in this step is addressing the intrinsic variability and noise present in single-cell data.
+However, a common challenge in this step is addressing the intrinsic variability and noise present in single-cell data (REF).
 One major source of technical noise is introduced through partial sampling of the RNA within a cell.
 This technical variance obscures the true biological variance.
 This issue becomes particularly problematic in datasets with low sequencing coverage, such as those from whole organisms that encompass numerous cell types.
 One method, MetaCell (Baran et al. 2019), addresses this limitation by inferring “metacells”.
 A metacell is defined as a group of single-cell sequencing profiles that, statistically, could be seen as deriving from the RNA pool from a single cell.
 It is therefore a representation of a cell state.
 These metacells then act as foundational units for portraying complex gene expression patterns and for modelling subtle molecular states.
 In Chapter 3, I followed the default MetaCell R pipeline provided by the authors.
 The core steps are the identification of feature genes based on gene distributions statistics; the construction of a similarity k-nn graph to connect pairs of cells on the basis of the feature genes; a resampling of the graph to obtain a co-clustering graph based on how often pairs of cells co-occurred.
 Further refinement is obtained by filtering outliers and splitting metacells with strong sub-cluster structure.

 Identifying photoreceptor cells and cross species comparisons